AE-BaseApp/http-to-https/README.md

 question on this subject.
 Please check out the other AE-BaseApp applications for more feature complete Base Applications.
-Please note this application uses AdSense and the source includes my AdSense code, if you object to AdSense it shouldn't be trouble to Remove the few lines that import them.
+Please note this application uses AdSense and the source includes my AdSense code, if you object to AdSense it shouldn't be trouble to Remove the few lines that import them, also you can easily change the code to your own.

 Accomplished:
 -------------